EricRen411/ericren411.github.io/Chrysalis.md

 &emsp; The light flicked on, illuminating the room and the Chrysalis in the center.
 Stephanie gasped.
 &emsp; The Chrysalis hadn’t changed overnight, and Stephanie hadn’t seen it since she’d left home in the morning.
 It was about as tall as her navel now and about the shape of an egg.
 The opaque surface had turned slightly translucent, as if the Chrysalis was a balloon whose skin had stretched thin as someone had blown it up.
 Inside, Stephanie could make out the floating form of a curled-up humanoid, about the size of a twelve-year-old.
 Its eyes were closed, and its arms were folded so closely into its body that Stephanie thought for a moment that it was sucking its thumb.
 &emsp; She put her hand on the Chrysalis and waited.
-&emsp; <You’ve worked through some things,” it said.
+&emsp; &lt;You’ve worked through some things,” it said.
 &emsp; “Yeah,” said Stephanie.
 “Some of them.”
-&emsp; <Good,> said the Chrysalis. <That moves things along for both of us.
-Makes it easier for everyone.> It paused. <It’s not good for people to stay in Chrysalis for too long past the fourth day,> it said. <Most people finish resolving their issues before then,> it said, <and their Chrysalis just goes away quietly.
+&emsp; &lt;Good,&rt; said the Chrysalis. &lt;That moves things along for both of us.
+Makes it easier for everyone.&rt; It paused. &lt;It’s not good for people to stay in Chrysalis for too long past the fourth day,&rt; it said. &lt;Most people finish resolving their issues before then,&rt; it said, &lt;and their Chrysalis just goes away quietly.
 Past the fourth day, bad things start to happen.
-So I’m glad you’re working on things now.>
+So I’m glad you’re working on things now.&rt;
 &emsp; “Bad things?”
-&emsp; <Yes.>
+&emsp; &lt;Yes.&rt;
 &emsp; “How bad are the bad things that happen when the fourth day passes?”
-&emsp; <Bad.>
+&emsp; &lt;Bad.&rt;
 &emsp; “What exactly is it that happens?”
 &emsp; A long silence.
-&emsp; <I hatch>, it finally said.
+&emsp; &lt;I hatch&rt;, it finally said.
 &emsp; “How bad is that?”
-&emsp; <Bad,> it said.
+&emsp; &lt;Bad,&rt; it said.
 &emsp; “Okay, fuck you too then.”
-&emsp; <But they only happen when one is still at an impasse with themselves on the fourth day,> the Chrysalis continued. <That seldom occurs.
-Perhaps once in a million Chrysalis.> The Chrysalis seemed to stop its breathing for a moment. <I don’t think it will happen to you.>
+&emsp; &lt;But they only happen when one is still at an impasse with themselves on the fourth day,&rt; the Chrysalis continued. &lt;That seldom occurs.
+Perhaps once in a million Chrysalis.&rt; The Chrysalis seemed to stop its breathing for a moment. &lt;I don’t think it will happen to you.&rt;
 &emsp; “I… yeah,” said Stephanie.
 “No bad things for me.
 Like you said, I worked things out with Kanjam tonight.”
-&emsp; <Like you said.
-Some of them>.
+&emsp; &lt;Like you said.
+Some of them&rt;.
 &emsp; “Enough of them,” said Stephanie.
 “I’ll be through soon.
 I’m not at any sort of impasse.”
 &emsp; The Chrysalis shook lightly.
 Stephanie felt its trembling beneath her fingers.
-&emsp; <Tomorrow, day three.
-We’ll see.>
+&emsp; &lt;Tomorrow, day three.
+We’ll see.&rt;

 **8:20 pm, on a Wednesday.**
 &emsp; Sitting cross-legged behind the railing of her balcony, Stephanie tried to decide whether to call her mom again.
 From below, in the building’s lounge, the sounds of a raucous birthday celebration floated up toward her ears.
 She wished she couldn’t hear it.
 Plenty of alcohol there, surely.